Vannellidae

 The Vannellidae are a family of Amoebozoa, which are found in soil, fresh- and salt water.
 The most common genus is Vannella.

 Description

 Vannellidae tend to be flattened and fan-shaped during motion, although some are long and narrow, and have a prominent clear margin at the anterior.
 In most amoebae, the endoplasm glides forward through the center of the cell, but vannellids undergo a sort of rolling motion with the outer membrane sliding around like a tank tread.
 These amoebae are usually 10-40 μm in size, but some are smaller or larger.

 Vannellidae are surrounded by an outer covering called the glycocalyx, which is generally 10-20 nm across, though the thickness varies among species.
 In some species, a layer of hair-like filaments called glycostyles protrudes from the glycocalyx.

+Vannella simplex full mitochondrial genome sequence shows significant difference from its close relative Neoparamoeba pemaquidensis.
+Similarities are limited to family or genera levels with too much diversity to see commonalities amongst clades beyond the genera level.

+Parasitism

+Currently, there is an investigation into Vanellidae focused on parasitization.
+Vanellidae can be found within the gills of freshwater rainbow trouts.
+These infections pose significant problems for farming rainbow trouts.
+Current treatments being investigated include chemical and some vegetable compounds.
+As of 2020, these findings are still being worked on in vitro with hopes of doing in vivo experiments to alleviate the issues.

+While not directly pathogenic to humans, free living amoebas, such as Vannellidae, can be the host of pathogenic microorganisms.
+Due to their ability to transmit other pathogens, clinical identification is encouraged.

 Taxonomy

-Molecular phylogenies include them in the class Flabellinia as a sister group to the others, which have subpseudopodia.
+Issues in classification for Vannellidae arise from the genus classification level.
+Morphological data being used for classification has found conflict with genetic information.
+Genetic sequencing of multiple vannellid amoebas has shown a mix of morphological characteristics.
+As of 2007, there were 40 species Vannellidae identified through genetic sequencing.
+Molecular phylogenies include Vannellidae in the class Flabellinia as a sister group to the others, which have subpseudopodia.
+In 2007, the taxonomy of Vannella expanded to include Platyamoeba.
+Previously, Vannella was separated based on the presence of glycostyles in the cell surface.
+Through genetic verification, Vanella and Platyamoeba are shown to not be genetically distinct.